vlad2048/PowTrees/README.md

 ### Build a node lookup map
-If you transform a tree (A) into tree (B) without changing its shape (just changing the node content, not children).
+If you transform a tree (A) into tree (B) without changing its shape (just changing the node content, not kidren).
 Very often, you then need to map the nodes of B back to A.
 For this use:
 ```c#